How to introduce ATB from kindergarten on

 At this age children experiment and feel without the need of explanations.
 Through activities and exercises each child feels and integrates in his/her body the precise sensations that indicate a state of concentration, tranquility, fun, relaxation, self- centering or sharing with others.
 That is why it is important for the adult facilitator to have their own embodied understanding of the aim of ATB at this level.

-The following are some of the objectives of Awareness Through the Body demonstrated in this Basic Tools workshop.
+The following are some of the objectives of Awareness Through the Body demonstrated in this Basic Tools intensive.
 All are key for young children.
 Most are central to helping all new learners of ATB regardless of their age.

 - Listening for meaning

 - Focus and capacity for being present: ability to notice

 - Alertness of the senses: ability to notice

 - Stimulate bodily awareness by empowering the kinaesthetic sense and playing with gravity and balance